najtompkins/automated_card_game/README.md

         <img src="./images/streamlit_images/P1DataframeApp.png" alt="Second Image" width="33%"/>
         <img src="./images/streamlit_images/P2DataframeApp.png" alt="First Image" width="33%"/>
         </p>
 6. **The Code**: All of this operates on a few thousand lines of code.
 Below are a few snippets of that code so that you can get an understanding of how this was structured in the background.
-All of this code is avaialable to puruse over [here](./streamlit_application) in the streamlit_application directory as well.
+The code in full is available to peruse over in the [streamlit_application directory](./streamlit_application).
         <p align="center" vertical_align='center'>
         <img src="./images/streamlit_images/LandingPageCode.png" alt="Third Image" width="33%"/>
         <img src="./images/streamlit_images/WarRoomCode.png" alt="Third Image" width="33%"/>